How To Grow Scabiosa Flowers From Seed

 - Keeping up with dead heading will enable the plant to put more energy into producing more blooms.

-- Harvest the flowers before the flower is fully open.
+- Harvest the flowers before the bloom is fully open.
 For scabiosa stellata harvest the seed heads when still light green.

 Shop our Scabiosa seed collection here.